 B. The base of operations or place from which some part of the service is directed or controlled is not in any state in which part of the service is performed, but the individual's residence is in Colorado.

-Proposed rules (7 CCR 1107-2) set for a Jan.
-6 hearing would provide a process for local government employers to decline participation in the program.
-Local government employers would be required to notify the CDLE in writing of the decision to decline participation in the FAMLI program.
-The local government’s ability to decline participation (or to re-participate) would be subject to a vote by its governing body.
-Employees of local governments declining participation would be permitted to voluntarily elect coverage as individuals.
+Adopted rules (7 CCR 1107-2) provide a process for local government employers to decline participation in the program.
+Local government employers are required to notify the CDLE in writing of the decision to decline participation in the FAMLI program.
+The local government’s ability to decline participation (or to re-participate) is subject to a vote by its governing body.
+Employees of local governments declining participation are permitted to voluntarily elect coverage as individuals at the 0.45% contribution rate, and the declining employer is responsible for submitting the premiums on a quarterly schedule.

 Employers with Colorado workers will need to establish a process for collecting and remitting contributions for the FAMLI program.
 While employers will have the opportunity to opt out of participation in the state-run program by obtaining approval for a private plan, no specific guidance is available so far on those requirements.
 Employers looking to establish a private plan should continue to monitor the regulation page for any updates.
 Those with established paid leave programs that don’t opt for a private plan will need to determine how to coordinate the state program with their existing plans.
 Multistate employers may need to establish a process for coordinating with other states offering similar programs.